Northern right whale dolphin: Description

-Northern right whale dolphins have 37 to 54 thin and sharp teeth per row, which are not externally visible.
+Northern right whale dolphins have between 80 and 95 thin, sharp teeth, which are not externally visible, used for catching small fish and squid.

-Northern right whale dolphins are typically found in groups with average numbers of 110 (eastern North Pacific) to 200 (western North Pacific) individuals, but large groups, containing as many as 3000 individuals, have been reported.
-They most often associate with Pacific white-sided dolphins, but have also been observed with pilot whales (Globicephala macrorhynchus), Dall’s porpoise (Phocoenoides dalli), Risso’s dolphin (Grampus griseus), Baird’s beaked whale (Berardius bairdii), humpback whale (Megaptera novaeangliae), sperm whale (Physeter macrocephalus) and others.
+Northern right whale dolphins have been observed traveling in pods of up to 110 (eastern North Pacific) to 200 (western North Pacific) individuals; however, larger pods, containing as many as 3,000 dolphins, have been reported.
+A gregarious species, they often associate with Pacific white-sided dolphins (Lagenorhynchus obliquidens), but have also been observed with Baird's beaked whales (Berardius bairdii), Dall's porpoises (Phocoenoides dalli), humpback whales (Megaptera novaeangliae), pilot whales (Globicephala macrorhynchus), Risso's dolphins (Grampus griseus) and sperm whales (Physeter macrocephalus), among others.

 Data on growth and reproduction of right whale dolphins is limited.
-Examination of northern right whale dolphins caught in driftnets allowed the estimation of the average age of sexual maturity: In males it was estimated to be 9.9 and 10.1 years; in females 9.7 and 10.4 years.
+Examination of northern right whale dolphins caught in driftnets allowed for an estimation of the average age of sexual maturity; in males, it was estimated to be 9.9 and 10.1 years and, in females, 9.7 and 10.4 years.
 Average length at sexual maturity was estimated at 215.1 cm and 214.7 cm in males and 201.1 cm and 199.8 cm in females.
-The mass of mature testis was between 117.4 g to 1300 g.
-Gestation period was 12.1 to 12.3 months and calving seemed to peak during summer (July/ August).
-The minimum calving interval was 2 years.
+The mass of a mature testis was between 117.4 g to 1300 g.
+Gestation period was 12.1 to 12.3 months and calving seemed to peak during summer (July and August).
+The minimum calving interval was two years.
 An asymptotic length of 265 cm and 210 cm was reached in males and females, respectively.

+Intelligence

+Northern right whale dolphins have an encephalization quotient (a measure of intelligence) of 5.55, which is the highest for any living species except humans.